-Aluminum wheels and wheel covers are coated with a clearcoat paint finish.
+A clearcoat paint finish coats aluminum wheels and wheel covers.
 In order to maintain their condition:

 - Clean weekly with Motorcraft Wheel and Tire Cleaner.
 Use a sponge to remove heavy deposits of dirt and brake dust accumulation.
-Rinse thoroughly with a strong stream of water when you have completed the cleaning process. - To remove tar and grease, use Motorcraft Bug and Tar Remover. - Never apply any cleaning chemical to hot or warm wheel rims or covers. - Some automatic car washes may cause damage to the finish on your wheel rims or covers. - Industrial-strength (heavy-duty) cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - If you intend parking your vehicle for an extended period after cleaning the wheels with a wheel cleaner, drive your vehicle for a few minutes before doing so.
-This will reduce the risk of increased corrosion of the brake discs. - If you intend parking your vehicle for an extended period after cleaning the wheels with a wheel cleaner, drive your vehicle for a few minutes before doing so.
-This will reduce the risk of increased corrosion of the brake discs.
+Rinse thoroughly with a strong stream of water when you have completed the cleaning process. - To remove tar and grease, use Motorcraft Bug and Tar Remover. - Never apply any cleaning chemical to hot or warm wheel rims or covers. - Some automatic car washes may cause damage to the finish on your wheel rims or covers. - Industrial-strength (heavy-duty) cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent.

+If you intend on parking your vehicle for an extended period after cleaning the wheels with a wheel cleaner, drive your vehicle for a few minutes before doing so.
+This reduces the risk of increased corrosion of the brake discs.